swidler/roam-python/README.md

     This can be loaded from a text file:
     Download bone5.zip from http://carmelab.huji.ac.il/data.html and unzip into script directory.
-    Alternatively, use a Bismark result file in the BedGraph or Cov format and specify in the config file.
+    Alternatively, use a Bismark result file in the Cov format and specify in the config file.
     The modern reference is not strictly required, but it is highly recommended, since the more accurate methods of deamination estimation and methylation reconstruction depend on it.